Tanso-mct/WindowsBase/windows_base/windows_base_app_template/README.md

   - Replace scene name with snake_case

 ## Required folder name replacement
+After changing the folder name, it is necessary to exclude the files in the already added folder from Visual Studio and add them again in the appropriate filter.
 - [widnow_folder_header](include/window_$window_name$), [window_folder_source](src/window$window_name$)
   - Replace $window_name$ to the window name which dose not have 'window' at the front